A Power of Attorney (POA) does not always need to be notarized, but it often should be. State laws vary:

 Notary and Witness Requirements by State

 Every state requires different parties to sign a POA for it to be valid.
 Some locations simply require impartial witnesses with no formal authorization.
 Others allow a notary’s approval without any further witnesses.
 More states require both witnesses and a notary to sign a POA.
-As of the date of this article, the breakdown is as followed:
+As of the date of this article, the breakdown is as follows:

 If your state is not listed above, it has slightly different rules for notarizing a POA.
 Additionally, some states change the requirements for certain types of POAs, such as those that only deal with medical decision-making.
 Be sure to check your updated local requirements, as the laws may change.